- The increase in US's duty-free threshold is a step forward for Crossborder E-commerce

 For those that are in the E-Commerce space, you may have already heard the great news.
-US Custom’s officially raised its custom’s threshold from $200 to $800 USD on the 10th march!
+US Custom’s officially raised its custom threshold from $200 to $800 USD on the 10th of March!
 When we first heard the news in February we weren’t exactly sure if this was true as the threshold was proposed to increase by 4-folds, a dramatic jump, which of course has great implications for global E-Commerce.
-The US customs threshold had not seen any change since 1993, but this recent now puts the US duty-free threshold to a similar level of Australia’s known high threshold of $1000 AUD.
+The US customs threshold had not seen any change since 1993, but this recent now puts the US duty-free threshold to a similar level to Australia’s known high threshold of $1000 AUD.

 (Source) Straight from the US CDP website!
 By the way, De Minimis Value is just another fancy word for custom’s threshold

 So you might be thinking, how does this change affect me exactly...?
-Well it depends, are you an online seller, US-based online shopper or a US business?
+Well it depends, are you an online seller, a US-based online shopper, or a US business?
 Let's break it down for you and take a look at the implications.
-(Oh and if you're neither of these 3, then it probably doesn't affect you that much, but you should read on anyway - Knowledge is power my friend!)
+(Oh and if you're neither of these 3, then it probably doesn't affect you that much, but you should read on anyway - Knowledge is power, my friend!)

-On the same note you're going to see less complaints from angry US customers that don't understand their customs & duties obligations.
+On the same note, you're going to see fewer complaints from angry US customers that don't understand their customs & duties obligations.
 You know - the customers that complain and blame you that they have to pay import duties when they didn't understand their obligations when shopping online - Yes those ones.

-For those sellers that previously covered import duties & taxes for their customers on a delivery duties paid basis (DDP) basis, the first thing you would have thought when you found this article was that your cost of selling has now decreased - fantastic!
+For those sellers that previously covered import duties & taxes for their customers on a delivery duty paid basis (DDP) basis, the first thing you would have thought when you found this article was that your cost of selling has now decreased - fantastic!
 But the key takeaway for this is, how can you be smart with these new savings?
-Our suggestions is to reinvest them back into your business and here's a few simple ways:
+Our suggestion is to reinvest them back into your business and here are a few simple ways:

-- If you're not already, consider selling high value products or expand into high value product categories
+- If you're not already, consider selling high-value products or expanding into high-value product categories

 - Offer your customers a better shipping service - You were using postal before to save money?
 Try an express service like FedEx or DHL now (P.S we have the best FedEx & DHL prices)